rolzy/rolzy.github.io/_posts/2024-01-28-shorten-frequent-commands-with-alias-and-functions.markdown

 the same arguments every time to the point where you want that argument to be the default.

-In this article I will explain `alias` and `function` in shell scripting.
+In this article I will explain what `alias` are in shell scripting.
 After you try this out, you will be able to save a lot of time from typing out commands!

 # Alias